Asmod4n/mruby-io_uring/README.md

 # mruby-io_uring

-io_uring for mruby (WIP)
+io_uring for mruby

 Requirements
 ============
-This is only working with a linux kernel.
+This is only working with a linux kernel and works best with a Kernel 6 or newer.

 Installation
 ============